dominicfarr/minima_guides/minima_ec2/step1/index.md

 ![](keypairCreation.png)

 👆 Create new key pair.
-The create key pair dialog window will appear, where you can name your new key pair, and keep everything else as defaulted.
+The create key pair dialog window will appear, where you can name your new key pair, and keep everything else as default.

 ![](createKeyPairWizard.png)